Chirality Cannot Be Ferroic in Enantiomorphic Space-Groups

-Beyond these general considerations, the structure of the possible irreducible representations collected in Supplementary Table SII to SXVIII provides additional insight into the nature of the order parameter.
+Beyond these general considerations, the structure of the possible irreducible representations collected in Supplementary Table SI to SXVII~\cite{supplemental_material} provides additional insight into the nature of the order parameter.
 The first interesting observation is the multidimensional character of the participating irreducible representations.
 The resulting multiplicity of symmetry-allowed domain directions implies that opposite handedness cannot be described as a simple sign reversal of a scalar amplitude (echoing Kelvin's description of chirality in terms of non-sperimposable mirror images~\cite{Bousquet-25}).
 Rather, the enantiomorphic states correspond to distinct orientations within a higher-dimensional order-parameter space.
 As a consequence, chiral domain walls are not generically ``Ising-like'' objects associated with the inversion of a one-component order parameter.
 Instead, they involve reorientation within a multidimensional manifold, potentially allowing for continuous textures or phase rotations across the wall.
-This opens the possibility of topological defects beyond conventional domain walls classified by $\pi_0(\mathcal{X})$, including defects associated with nontrivial higher homotopy groups of the order-parameter space such as vortices.
+This symmetry structure, beyond conventional Ising-type interfaces, provides a natural setting for experimental investigations using real-space imaging and scattering probes, and suggests the possibility of observing topological defects beyond conventional domain walls classified by $\pi_0(\mathcal{X})$, including defects associated with nontrivial higher homotopy groups of the order-parameter space, such as vortices.